Please note that Tapas no longer supports Internet Explorer.

 The same went for my mother; we were barely surviving, yet she still lived lavishly, far from her true financial state.

 I tried to understand them, but half of me couldn’t accept what they were doing.
+They barely not realized the reality of life we have nor the truth that their child is doing a child labor from a very young age.

 I can do this!

 I encouraged myself as I gradually opened the door.
 When it finally swung open, shock spread across their faces.
+Yet in a blink of a second, they change moods being pretentious white sheep.

 My father followed up, his gaze strangely fixed on me.
-"H-have you eaten yet, Irish?" he asked enthusiastically, but it felt unusual since he never asked such things.
+"H-have you eaten yet, Irish?" he asked enthusiastically, but it felt unusual since he never asked such unwavering things.

 I stood in the middle, near the door, observing them both.
 Despite their odd behavior, I still gave them a smile.

 Meanwhile, my father turned his back to me and walked toward the room where we slept.
 But before he could step inside, he wore a strange smile—one that seemed to carry a deeper meaning.
-I felt confused by their actions, especially since they never behaved like this toward me.
+I felt confused by their actions, especially since they nevermore behaved like this toward me.
 I had my doubts, but what could I do?
 They were still my parents.

 What got into them?
 I wondered.

-This isn’t normal!
+I glace aback from the table staring shot at the bread while having a heavy thought This isn’t normal!
 I pleaded to myself, fidgeting with my fingers.

-I took a deep breath before replying, "N-no, it’s okay--"
+I cast a backward glance again towards to my dear mother with an Unadorned smile, then I took a deep breath before replying, "N-no, it’s okay--"

 I stopped mid-sentence when two men suddenly entered our home.